c4pt000/Docker-BigSur/README.md

 # about Sonoma / Ventura ..... has to be Haswell-noTSX instead Penryn of APFS when installing using disk utility or cryptex apfs hashing functions will fail even on avx2.0 processors even with CryptexFixup.kext

+# USE APFS as a filesystem it works in KVM-docker Sonoma when using HFS+ the system seems to revert it back into APFS

 ```
 <domain type='kvm' xmlns:qemu='http://libvirt.org/schemas/domain/qemu/1.0'>